 In Genesis 5:21-24 we are told that Enoch walked with God.
 In my research I have found the book of Enoch.
 I have read it over and over and found it to be very moving and very inspiring.
 It was the very key to bring me back to our Lord and Savior.
 It is a blue print of all things past, present, and future from Genesis to the Son of Man (Jesus Christ) our Messiah, to the secret day of judgment.
 It is almost the whole Bible in one book.
 My question is, why isn't this wonderful book in the Bible?

-The introductory are chapters 1-5.
-They provide a short introduction of Enoch and speak to the major themes of rewards, punishment, the end of the world and final judgment.
+Chapters 1-5 provide a short introduction of Enoch and speak to the major themes of rewards, punishment, the end of the world and final judgment.
 Book 1 includes chapters 6-36 and is primarily about angels, the Tree of Life, Jerusalem, and the universe.
 Book 2 includes chapters 37-71 and deals with the One, the Son of God, or the Messiah, resurrection, the flood, Noah, future judgment, and paradise.
 Book 3 includes chapters 72-82 which deal with the stars, moon, astronomy, the universe, and Enoch’s mission.
 Book IV includes chapters 83-90 which concern predictions about the flood, a historical sketch, the future of Israel, and the messianic kingdom.
-Book V includes chapters 91-105 deal with various challenges the wicked and righteous and the concluding chapters of 106-108 discuss the sin after the flood until the coming of the Messiah.
+Book V includes chapters 91-105 that deal with various challenges for the wicked and righteous.
+The concluding chapters of 106-108 discuss the sin after the flood until the coming of the Messiah.

-While the book is fascinating to read, it is important to note that the book is not scripture.
+While the book is fascinating to read, it is important to note that the first book of Enoch is not Scripture.
 That is, the book is not inspired by God.
 The book was quoted in the Apocryphal book of Baruch, and in several early church manuscripts: Barnabas 16:5, Idolatry 15:6 (Tertullian), and Eccl.
 Proph 3 (Clement of Alexandria).
-Some have speculated that Jude 14-15 is a quote from the book of Enoch and concluded that Jude regarded Enoch as scripture.
+Some have speculated that Jude 14-15 is a quote from the book of Enoch and concluded that Jude regarded Enoch as Scripture.
 The following two quotes compare Jude 14-15 to the suspected passage in the book of Enoch.

 . . .
 Behold, the Lord came with many thousands of His holy ones, to execute judgment upon all, and to convict all the ungodly of all their ungodly deeds which they have done in an ungodly way, and of all the harsh things which ungodly sinners have spoken against Him.
 (NASB) Jude 14-15